-The perfect sleeve length will ensure ¼ to ½ an inch of the dress shirt cuff exposed beyond the jacket.
+The perfect jacket sleeve length will ensure ¼ to ½ an inch of the dress shirt cuff exposed beyond the jacket.

 Another helpful way to measure your jacket sleeve is to stand with your arms at your sides.

-If your jacket sleeve goes at all lower, you need to get your tailor to hem your sleeves.
+If your jacket sleeve goes at all lower, you need to get your tailor to hem your jacket sleeves.
 It can be done easily without ruining the integrity of the jacket.

-How Should Suit Pants Fit
+How Should a Suit Fit: The Pants

 Even worse is how they feel.
-Nobody feels comfortable in a pair of pants that don’t sit correctly on them.
+Nobody feels comfortable in a pair of dress pants that don’t sit correctly on them.